Spring 2020 FULLY BOOKED

 This trip starts and finishes in Southern Spain.

-– The most direct (non-toll) route to Malaga is 620 miles.
-Doable in a day and a half if you can avoid nodding of on the motorway.
-With time on your side you could explore the empty backroads and ‘discover’ the beauty of inland Spain.
+- The most direct (non-toll) route to Malaga is 620 miles.
+Achievable in as little as a day and a half or, if you have time on your side, you could explore the empty backroads and discover the beauty of inland Spain.

-You can of course ride all the way from the UK through France and Spain.
-Brittany Ferries service the westerly ports of St.Malo, Le Harve and Caen (all from Portsmouth), P&O look after Dover-Calais, and there’s the Chunnel option from Folkstone to Calais.
+- You could even ride all the way from the UK through France and Spain.
+Brittany Ferries serve the westerly ports of St.Malo, Le Harve and Caen (all from Portsmouth), P&O look after Dover-Calais, and there’s the Chunnel option from Folkstone to Calais.

 - Our favourite (living in Hampshire), is the overnight boat to St.Malo.

 2. Incorporating Morocco into a longer European Tour

 - How much time have you got?
 How broad is your imagination?

 3. Transporting your bike with our travel partners – Fly and Ride

 - Our travel partner Fly and Ride can transport your bike between Gatwick and Malaga.